 Flat-nosed dogs are relatively stubborn about physical exercise and will likely insist on keeping walks short and sweet.
 They are also not big fans of extreme weather of any variety.
 Indoor play is their forte.

 This does not mean that they are all low energy, but it does mean that you should monitor their activity and be aware of their limitations.
 Indoor activities, like puppy puzzle toys, are great ways to keep your pug mentally stimulated as well.

-Breed with stumpy legs and long backs are often very playful, but over exercising them can have long-lasting repercussions.
+Breeds with stumpy legs and long backs are often very playful, but over-exercising them can have long-lasting repercussions.
 This includes Basset Hounds, Corgis, and Dachshunds.

 While some may seem lazier than others, these breeds do best with short high-energy exercise throughout the day instead of long marathon activities.
 High-energy activities are fine, but they should be broken up into 20-30 minute sessions to avoid over-exerting them.